This post contains affiliate links.

 Appearance and Smell

-Both jackfruit and durian are thorny in appearance.
-They are both pungent in smell but have some distinct differences.
+Both jackfruit and durian are thorny in appearance and pungent in smell, but they have some distinct differences.

-Durian, on the other hand, is banned in most public places because of its much more pungent smell that is described as smelly socks or sewer water.
-It has a truly thorny rind that can cut your hands open if picked up quickly.
+Durian, on the other hand, is banned in most public places because of its much more pungent smell, which can be described as smelly socks or sewer water.
+Its truly thorny rind can cut your hands open if picked up quickly.
 The inside of durians is well organized and easy to get to.
-Durian is only about 1 foot long and can weigh up to 7 pounds making it much smaller than jackfruit.
+Durian is only about 1 foot long and can weigh up to 7 pounds, making it much smaller than jackfruit.

 Taste